Decentralized Caching Schemes and Performance Limits in Two-layer Networks: Hybrid caching in two-layer networks

 \section{Hybrid caching in two-layer networks}

-In this section, we shall present a hybrid caching scheme to obtain more caching gains.
-For illustrations, we briefly introduce the caching scheme B in \cite{NKaram2016}, which exploits the CMO between the server and users.
-Then, to exploit SMO, CMO, and CSC simultaneously, we combine the S$\&$C caching scheme with the caching scheme B of \cite{NKaram2016} in a memory-sharing manner and develop the hybrid caching scheme.
+In this section, we present a hybrid caching scheme to exploit SMO, CMO, and CCG simultaneously.
+For convenience, we first introduce the caching scheme B of \cite{NKaram2016}, which exploits CMO.
+Then, we combine the S$\&$C caching scheme with the caching scheme B of \cite{NKaram2016} in a memory-sharing manner and develop the hybrid caching scheme.